-I can honestly say that this recipe came from having too many leftover Malassadas!!
+I can honestly say that this Malassada bread pudding recipe came from having too many leftover Malassadas!!
 Growing up there was never a time I can ever remember of having any Malassadas leftover.
 I think as soon as my mother would let us eat them…they would be all gone!!
 We would eat them so fast…almost like we were inhaling them!!
-Lololol

-**You can absolutely adjust the ingredients below depending on how much Malassadas you have to use…
+**You can absolutely adjust the ingredients below depending on how many Malassadas you have to use…

 1 ¼ cups of whole milk

 12, day-old Malassadas

 2 tablespoons of brown sugar mixed with 1 tablespoon of ground cinnamon

 Grease an oven proof-baking dish (I used a 9×7 Pyrex dish)

 Cut the Malassadas into pieces (it’s up to you on the exact size) and fill the baking dish to the very top…leave aside